 Before You Start

-- I highly encourage you to weigh your flour using a kitchen scale for this recipe.
-Click on the “Metric“ button at the top of the recipe to convert the ingredient measurements to metric.
-If you‘re using a cup measurement, please follow the “fluff and sprinkle“ method: Fluff your flour with a spoon, sprinkle the flour into your measuring cup, and level it off.
-Otherwise, you may scoop more flour than you need.
+- I highly encourage you to weigh your ingredients using a kitchen scale.
+For weights, click the Metric button above to convert the measurements.
+If you don't have a scale, here's how to measure flour with a measuring cup: Fluff the flour with a spoon, sprinkle it into the measuring cup, and level it off.
+Otherwise, you may scoop more than you need.
 1 US cup of flour weighs 4.25 oz (120 g).

 - Gather all the ingredients.